puppetlabs/puppet-docs/source/puppet/4.10/upgrade_major_server.markdown

 1. Run the following command: `puppet agent --test --certname=<NAME> --dns_alt_names=<NAME>,<NAME>,<NAME> --server=<UPGRADED CA SERVER>`

-2. Sign the certificate on the CA, then run the above `puppet agent` command again from the new Puppet master to fetch the signed certificate.
+2. Sign the certificate on the CA, then run the `puppet agent` command from the previous step again from the new Puppet master to fetch the signed certificate.
 Remember to [disable the internal Puppet CA service]({{puppetserver}}/external_ca_configuration.html#disabling-the-internal-puppet-ca-service) in `bootstrap.cfg`.

 ### Move code

-> **Note:** You should have already switched to [directory environments](/puppet/latest/reference/environments.html) in the pre-upgrade steps, as [config file environments are removed](/puppet/3.8/reference/environments_classic.html#config-file-environments-are-deprecated) in Puppet 4.
+> **Note:** You should have already switched to [directory environments](/puppet/latest/reference/environments.html) in the pre-upgrade steps, because [config file environments are removed](/puppet/3.8/reference/environments_classic.html#config-file-environments-are-deprecated) in Puppet 4.

 Move the contents of your old `environments` directory to `/etc/puppetlabs/code/environments`.
 If you need multiple groups of environments, set the `environmentpath` in `puppet.conf`.